-The collaboration between Materialise and Airbus first started two years ago, when Materialise announced the manufacture of 3D-printed plastic parts for Airbus’s A350 XWB.
+The collaboration between Materialise and Airbus first started in 2015, when Materialise announced the manufacture of 3D-printed plastic parts for Airbus’s A350 XWB.
 Since then, the collaboration has steadily grown and is today expanding to new programs and services.
 Among these, Airbus upgrades is at the forefront.
 Airbus upgrades can benefit from the many of the advantages of 3D Printing such as speed, customization and cost-effectiveness for small batch production while meeting the stringent quality requirements of airworthiness authorities, Airbus, and their final customers.

 Today, the partnership between Materialise and Airbus is producing the first 3D-printed parts to be placed in the cabins of Airbus’s commercial aircraft, where they will be visible to passengers: spacer panels located alongside the overhead storage compartments.